yuhaowang2018/Machine_learning_approach_to_Iron_based_soft_magnetic_nanocrystalline_materials_design/README.md

 The folder contains a python notebook which uses the following five methods to identify features for removal:

 1. Find columns with a missing percentage greater than 50%
 2. Find columns with a single unique value
 3. Find collinear variables with a correlation greater than 95%
-    4. Find features with 0.0 feature importance from a gradient boosting machine (gbm)
+4. Find features with 0.0 feature importance from a gradient boosting machine (GBM)
-    5. Find features that contribute less than 95% to a specified cumulative feature importance from the gbm
+5. Find features that contribute less than 95% to a specified cumulative feature importance from the GBM

 ##### Machine learning model

 We use "Orange" software for preliminary screening of a suitable machine learning model.
 The file "MachineLearningWorkflow.ows" is the main file that shows our work flow in Orange to select the final model from a range of different model choices.
+The python notebook "LearningResults.ipynb" shows the performance comparison between five different algorithms and the predicted capability of random forest algorithm.

+The machine learning model training includes the following procedures:

+1. Prepare the data based on feature space after previous feature selection (dimensionality reduction) process and separate.
+2. Utilize five different algorithms: Random Forest, kNN, Decision Tree,  SVM and Linear Regression.
+3. When evaluating the performance, we use 20-fold cross validation procedure and replace the null values in features with the mean response.

+As results show, Random forest performs better in most properties.

+##### First iteration optimization

+The python notebook "First iteration optimization.ipynb" contains the procedure we used for our first iteration of optimization.
+In this iteration, we attempted to maximize magnetic saturation while keeping coercivity and magnetostriction as low as possible.

+The optimization steps include:

+1. Merge features of magnetic saturation, magnetostriction and coercivity together.
+2. Build random forest model on each properties separately.
+3. Impose constraints on composition space, the sum of all the elements cannot exceed 100.
+4. Utilize differential evolution algorithm with four different optimization strategy:
+   - Constrain ln(coercivity) < -1.5; constrain magnetostriction < 3; maximizing magnetic saturation
+   - Constrain magnetostriction < 3 ; minimizing (-magnetic saturation+coercivity)
+   - Constrain ln(coercivity) < -0.5; constrain magnetostriction < 3; maximizing magnetic saturation.
+   - Constrain magnetostriction < 3 ; minimizing (-magnetic saturation*4+ ln(coercivity) )
+5. Combine results from all the strategy and pick the most suitable choices.

+##### Second iteration optimization

+The python notebook "Second iteration of optimization.ipynb" describes the procedure we used for our second iteration of optimization after the experimental validation of the first iteration.
+In this iteration, we narrowed our focus to maximize magnetic saturation and minimize coercivity.
+In addition, the composition space is constrained to be in the FINEMET range.

+The optimization steps include:

+1. Merge available features of coercivity and magnetic saturation together.
+2. Build random forest model on coercivity and magnetic saturation separately.
+3. Impose constraints on composition space, the sum of all the elements cannot exceed 100.
+4. Utilize differential evolution algorithm with the following optimization strategy:
+   - Constrain ln(coercivity)<0.5; maximizing magnetic saturation
+5. The optimization has four different constraints on element selection:
+   - Include all the elements of interest.
+   - Constrain one element of the group "Ge, Mo, Nb, P" to zero.
+   - Constrain two elements of the group "Ge, Mo, Nb, P" to zero.
+   - Constrain three elements of the group "Ge, Mo, Nb, P" to zero.
+6. Combine results from all the different constraints and pick the most suitable choices.